 Before you jump right in, ask yourself if this will be just a side gig or your main source of income.
 If it is your main income source, you will need more clients than if it is just a side hustle.
 Keep in mind it will take time to build up a reputation and client base, so you may not be able to rely on it as your main source of income when you first start out.

-With that said, here is what you need to know and do when starting your dog walker business:
+With that said, here are the steps to set up starting your dog walking business: